 Whether starting school for the first time, or aiming to transfer mid-year, to apply for a place at our school from Reception to Year 6 please look on the local authority website (leeds.gov.uk) to apply online or contact Leeds City Council Admissions Team as shown below.

-Click here for link to Leeds City Council Admissions Website
+Click here for Leeds City Council Primary School Admissions Website.

 We are an inclusive school.
 We are also a two form entry school.
 This means that there are two classes for each year group from Reception through to Year 6.
 Each class from Reception to Year 6 has a limit of 30 places.
 Our Nursery has a total of 78 places (39 morning and 39 afternoon).

 Registering a child is simple.
 Before a child reaches Nursery age it is a matter of completing an informal request form, giving your child’s name, address, telephone number and date of birth.
 Your child will then be put on our waiting list.
 If a place is available, children are invited to attend our Nursery after their third birthday.
 Nursery children receive places primarily on an age order basis, and we follow Leeds City Council Admissions guidance.
 Parents may request a preference, 30 hour, but flexible, morning or afternoon places will not be guaranteed.

 Children attend full-time in the September after their fourth birthday.
 The school does not allocate these places.
 Leeds City Council asks families to complete preference forms during the year before their child is due to start school.
 Once this form is returned, parents are responsible for informing Leeds City Council about any changes to circumstances that may affect the place at the preferred school.
 The local authority will manage any over-subscribed situations, advising the school of their decisions.